PLEASE NOTE: WE HAVE A FULL SCHEDULE FOR THE FORESEEABLE FUTURE AND ARE CURRENTLY CLOSED TO SUBMISSIONS.

 Waterloo Press Publication Schemes

 Waterloo Press is a not-for-profit organisation run by an editorial and design collective, the members of which work pro bono or for substantially less than market rates, while also maintaining day jobs.
-Working within a ‘hybrid publishing’ model, we aim to produce 10-16 new titles per year, and publish new work under the auspices of these separate schemes:
+Nevertheless, we aim to produce 10-16 new titles per year, and publish new work under the auspices of these separate schemes:

 1) Public Funding